-The Greenland Group is one of the most widespread rocks on the western side of the Alpine Fault.
-It is a thick, uniform sequence of quartz-rich greywacke and argillite, deposited in early Ordovician time (about 490 million years ago).
-This outcrop is at Seventeen Mile Bluff, on the coast north of Greymouth.
+One of the most widespread rock units on the western side of the South Island is the Greenland Group – a thick, uniform sequence of quartzose greywacke and argillite, deposited in earliest Ordovician time (about 490 million years ago).
+This photograph was taken at Seventeen Mile Bluff, on the coast north of Greymouth.

 Photograph by Simon Nathan

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.